pingcap/blog/tidb-hacktoberfest-2021.md

 1. Sign up for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) anytime between Oct 1 and Oct 31.
 2. Join the [TiDB community](https://join.slack.com/t/tidbcommunity/shared_invite/zt-9vpzdqh2-8LsybcK0US_nqwvfAjSU5A) Slack, just in case you have any questions, or need help.
 3. Start creating and submitting your PRs!
 Here are some top tips:
-    1. Check out the [TiDB Contribution Guide](https://github.com/pingcap/community/blob/master/contributors/README.md) before making contributions.
+    a.
+Check out the [TiDB Contribution Guide](https://github.com/pingcap/community/blob/master/contributors/README.md) before making contributions.
-    2. Have a go at any [issue](https://github.com/pingcap) labeled with `Good first issue`, note that these are the ones that we think might be good for those new to open source or TiDB, so it only serves as a starting point!
+    b.
+Have a go at any [issue](https://github.com/pingcap) labeled with `Good first issue`.
+Note that these are the ones that we think might be good for those new to open source or TiDB, so it only serves as a starting point!

 ## Some notes